-Throughout Africa many people are working to assess the numbers of lions in a variety of areas.
+Throughout Africa many people and organizations are working to assess the numbers of lions in a variety of areas.
 The most complete continent wide assessment showing the lion population in 2012 can be found here.

 On this page we will bring you the latest news as we get it about the remaining lions in Africa.